-The Slow Productivity Playbook: Tools and Systems for Doing Less But Better
+The Slow Productivity Playbook: Cal Newport's Framework for Doing Less, Producing Better

 Slow productivity guide 2026 - Cal Newport framework tools and systems

-The Slow Productivity Playbook: Tools and Systems for Doing Less But Better
+The Slow Productivity Playbook: Cal Newport's Framework for Doing Less, Producing Better

 In 1985, the year John McPhee published "Table of Contents," he also completed research for "Rising from the Plains" and did preliminary work on "The Control of Nature."
 Three books, across several years, each requiring months of reporting travel, thousands of pages of notes, and the sustained intellectual work of making complex subjects readable for a general audience.
 He answered his own mail, by hand.
 He didn't use a task manager.